ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 # Step 4: Initialisation & cold start of LISFLOOD

-Just as any other hydrological model, LISFLOOD needs to know the initial state (i.e. amount of water stored) of its internal state variables in order to be able to produce reasonable discharge simulations.
+Just as any other hydrological model, LISFLOOD needs to know the initial state (i.e. amount of water stored in the groundwater zone, soil, channels) of its internal state variables in order to start a simulation.
 However, in practice we hardly ever know the initial state of all state variables at a given time.
-Hence, we have to estimate the state of the initial storages in a reasonable way, which is also called the initialisation of a hydrological model.
+Hence, the state of the initial storages must be estimated: this phase is the initialisation of a hydrological model.

+>**OS LISFLOOD prerun** simulation has the purpose to adequately initialize the state of the slow storages, namely grounwater zone and soil.
+OS LISFLOOD prerun constitutes the **initialization run**.
+OS LISFLOOD prerun output is used as input to the OS LISFLOOD cold start run.

+>OS LISFLOOD cold start run and warm start run deliver the actual model outputs to be usef for analysis/forecasts.

+>**OS LISFLOOD cold start** run takes as input the OS LISFLOOD prerun output to initialize the slow storages (soil and groundwater).
+Initial values of fast(er) respoding storages (e.g. channel volume) are set to bogus values.
+It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) respoding storages.

+>**OS LISFLOOD warm start** resumes the computations from the end states of a preceeding simulation.
+The set-up of this type of simulation is described in the next section of this user guide.

-In this subsection we will:
+In this page we will:
-  1. demonstrate the effect of the model's initial state on simulation results
+  1. demonstrate the effect of the model's initial states on simulation results
   2. explain the theory of initialisation and the steady-state storage concept
-  3. explain how to run the initialisation (pre-run) for kinematic and split routing configurations
+  3. explain how to run the pre-run (initialization) for kinematic (kinematic and diffusive) and split routing (split routing and diffusive) routing configurations
   4. describe how to use the pre-run outputs to set up a cold start
   5. describe how to complete the initialisation in temporal chunks when needed

-## 4.1 The impact of the model's initial state on simulation results
+## The impact of the model initial state on simulation results

+When setting up a simulation, most of the internal state variables can be simply set to 0 at the start of the run.
+For example, this applies to the initial snow cover (*SnowCoverInitValue*), frost index (*FrostIndexInitValue*), interception storage (*CumIntInitValue*).

+However, this simple approach does not hold for all the state variables.

 To better understand the impact of the initial model state on the results of a simulation, let's start with a simple example.
 The Figure below shows 3 LISFLOOD simulations of soil moisture for the upper soil layer.
 In the first simulation, it was assumed that the soil is initially completely saturated.
 In the second one, the soil was assumed to be completely dry (i.e. at residual moisture content).
 Finally, a third simulation was done where the initial soil moisture content was assumed to be in between these two extremes.